Generative Modeling of Weights: Generalization or Memorization?: Conclusion

 \section{Conclusion}

-We provide evidence that current generative modeling methods for weights primarily memorize the training data rather than generating truly novel network weights.
-Our analysis shows that generated checkpoints are close replications or interpolations of training checkpoints, exhibiting similar weight values and model behaviors.
-Notably, our analysis of model behaviors shows that the generation methods offer no clear advantage over simple baselines to create novel, high-performing models.
+We provide evidence that current generative modeling methods for weights primarily memorize training data rather than generating truly novel network weights.
+Our analysis shows that generated checkpoints are close replicas or interpolations of training checkpoints, with similar weight values and model behaviors.
+We find that the generation methods offer no clear advantage over simple baselines to create novel, high-performing models.
 Factors such as limited data, overparameterized models, and the underuse of structural priors in weight data likely contribute to this memorization.

-Our findings emphasize the need for careful evaluation of memorization in generative modeling, particularly as these models expand to new modalities and tasks.
+Our findings emphasize the need for careful model design and evaluation of memorization in generative modeling, particularly as these models expand to new modalities and tasks.
 We hope this work can inspire future research to address the memorization issues, and further explore the practical applications of generative models for weight data and beyond.